 Biomat is a black jelly-like living organism made up of anaerobic bacteria.
 It is formed when a drain field is in use.
 A biomat is a very important part of a drain field because it creates an additional filtration layer made of living organisms that can further breakdown any particles that enter the drain field while also decreasing how fast wastewater permeates the ground.

 Is it Okay to Build Over a Leach Field?

 It’s not recommended to build or even drive a heavy vehicle over the leach field.
-You should also avoid planting any trees or shrubs as roots may grow into the distribution lines or septic tank.
+You should also avoid planting any trees or shrubs over leach fields because roots may grow into the distribution lines or septic tank.